Writing Excuses 8.50: Q&A with Mercedes Lackey

 - Is it distracting to write out a character’s accent?

-Writing Prompt: Eavesdrop on a conversation at the coffee shop, then go home and write the end of that conversation.
+Homework: Eavesdrop on a conversation at the coffee shop, then go home and write the end of that conversation.

-Audiobook Pick-of-the-Week: Bastion: Collegium Chronicles Book 5, by Mercedes Lackey, narrated by Nick Podehl.
+Thing of the week: Bastion: Collegium Chronicles Book 5, by Mercedes Lackey, narrated by Nick Podehl.